-Generally, the questions for the ACT math section get more difficult as you progress towards the end of the test.
-This means two things.
-One, you would like to have more time for the more challenging problems at the end, but two, you really do want to make sure you spend enough time to get those first questions correct.
-You need to get those easier problems right, so move quickly, but not so fast that you make careless errors.
+Generally, the questions on the ACT math section get more difficult as you progress towards the end of the test.
+This means two things: One, you would like to have more time for the more challenging problems at the end, but two, you really do want to make sure you spend enough time to get those first questions correct.
+You need to get those easier problems right, so move quickly through the beginning questions, but not so fast that you make careless errors.

 In addition, unlike the SAT, the ACT does not give a formula sheet.
 If a question uses an unusual formula that you would not be expected to know, that formula will be present in the question.
 There are some formulas you are expected to know, and some others that sure would make the test a lot easier if you knew them.
 Check out our study guide of ACT math formulas here.

 In order to best mimic the process that you will use when you take the actual ACT, print out a practice test and a bubble sheet, set a timer for 60 minutes, and start problem-solving.
+This is an ideal way to practice your ACT math strategies.
 If you do not finish in 60 minutes, go ahead and finish the remainder of the questions, but mark that you needed additional time for each question that you did not answer in those 60 minutes.

 Identify Your Weaknesses & Learn From Them